Deah McReynolds

 Accompanist

 Phil McReynolds received his Master of Music in Piano Pedagogy from the University of South Florida.
-Phil has also accompanied the Elementary All County Choir for the Hillsborough County Fine Arts Festival for seven years.
-Phil has performed extensively in the Tampa Bay Area, including playing with national touring musicals casts of The Radio City Music Hall Revue and Evita.
-Currently, he is employed as an Elementary Music Specialist at Stowers Elementary in Lithia, Florida.
+Phil has also accompanied the Elementary All-County Chorus for the Hillsborough County Fine Arts Festival for seven years.
+Phil has performed extensively in the Tampa Bay Area, including playing with national touring casts of the musicals "The Radio City Music Hall Revue" and "Evita".
+Currently, he is employed as an Elementary Music Specialist at Stowers Elementary in Lithia, Florida, and enjoys being a member of the Cypress Creek Jazz Band.